- Research Associate for Economic Freedom in Africa and the Middle East

 Charlotte Florance studies U.S. policy toward Africa and the Middle East, concentrating on economic freedom, democratic institutions, development and security cooperation, as a research associate in The Heritage Foundation’s Allison Center for Foreign Policy Studies.

-Before joining Heritage in 2013, Florance was a research fellow responsible for international security and foreign policy issues on the federal financial management subcommittee of the Senate Homeland Security and Government Affairs Committee.
+Before joining Heritage in 2013, Florance was a research fellow responsible for international security and foreign policy issues on the federal financial management subcommittee of the Senate Homeland Security and Governmental Affairs Committee.
 On the staff of then-Sen. Scott Brown (R-Mass.), her duties included research on post-conflict reconstruction in Libya and oversight investigations of the Foreign Terrorist Organization designation process and implementation of the Peace Corps Protection Act.

 She previously worked in Voi, Kenya with a local Catholic Relief Services partner organization, St. Joseph Shelter of Hope, as a program development assistant.
 She concentrated on sustainable alternative livelihood projects for individuals who tested HIV-positive, under the President’s Emergency Plan for AIDS Relief program, or PEPFAR.